lvgl/lvgl/docs/details/widgets/animimg.rst

 Events
 ******

-No special events are sent by image objects.
+No special events are sent by image Widgets.

+.. admonition:: Further Reading:

-See the events of the Base object too.
+    Events of Base Widget.

     Learn more about :ref:`events`.

 .. _lv_animimg_keys:

 Keys
 ****

-No Keys are processed by the object type.
+No Keys are processed by this Widget.

+.. admonition:: Further Reading:

     Learn more about :ref:`indev_keys`.

 .. _lv_animimg_example:

 Example
 *******

-.. include:: ../examples/widgets/animimg/index.rst
+.. include:: ../../examples/widgets/animimg/index.rst

 .. _lv_animimg_api:

 API
 ***